inbo/oscibio/content/posts/functional-analysis-on-github.md

-# Why we document our functional requirements on a Github repository

 We had some issues with the traditional way of documenting functional requirements in a Word file:

 - It's hard to make sure everybody on the team is working with the latest version,